Meet the 2022- 2023 ACT Cincinnati Executive Board

 Mary Stone, Marketing/Publicity

-This is Mary's second year on the ACT Board as the Marketing and Publicity chair, but she has been involved with ACT since 2013 serving as a judging assistant for Acting Up, Mason Community Players, and Tri-County Players.
-She has previously served as a member at large for 5 years on Exhale Dance Tribe’s Board of Directors, 2 years as President of The Drama Workshop, and is currently in her 7th year on Footlighters Inc.'s Board, serving as their VP Administration.
-Mary is proud to be a graduate of Artswave’s Boardway Bound program and is looking forward to using her training to become a more effective board leader in Cincinnati’s arts community, beginning her service with The Carnegie's board of directors in July 2022.
+This is Mary's third year on the ACT Board as the Marketing and Publicity chair, but she has been involved with ACT since 2013 serving as a judging assistant for Acting Up, Mason Community Players, and Tri-County Players.
+She has previously served as a member at large for 5 years on Exhale Dance Tribe’s Board of Directors, 2 years as President of The Drama Workshop, and is currently in her 8th year on Footlighters Inc.'s Board, serving as their VP Administration.
+Mary is proud to be a 2022 graduate of Artswave’s Boardway Bound program and using her training to become a more effective board leader in Cincinnati’s arts community, beginning her service with The Carnegie's board of directors in July 2022.
 She was humbled and honored to have won the 2022 ACT President's Award in her very first year on the ACT Board.

 Linda Roll, Historian, Librarian, & Pre- Registration